pewresearch/pewanalytics/docs_source/examples.rst

 -----------------------------------------------------

 Pointwise mutual information can be an enormously useful tool for identifying words and phrases \
 that distinguish one group of documents from another.
-The `pewanalytics.stats.mutual_info` module \
+The :py:mod:`pewanalytics.stats.mutual_info` module \
-contains a `mutual_info` function for computing mutual information along with a variety of other \
+contains a ``mutual_info`` function for computing mutual information along with a variety of other \
 ratios that identify features that distinguish between two different sets of observations. \
 While you can run this function on any set of features, it's particularly informative when \
 working with text data.
-Accordingly, the `TextDataFrame` has a shortcut function that allows you \
+Accordingly, the ``TextDataFrame`` has a shortcut function that allows you \
 to easily run mutual information on your corpus.
 In this example, we can find the phrases that \
 most distinguish 21st century inaugural speeches from those given in prior years: